Zahana.org in Madagascar banner for all web pages

 Zahana: Accomplishments and Results

-In 2010 we assess the work done in the last 4 years on a shoestring budget.
-Sometimes we get the question: “how do you measure success?”
-This is a question often driven by the thought of accountability for the money spent.
-It is hard to determine, or prove in hard numbers, if the mosquito nets at the cost of a few dollars have avoided any malaria cases.
+In 2010 we assess the work done in the last 6 years on a shoestring budget.
+Sometimes we get the question: "how do you measure success?" This is a question often driven by the thought of accountability for the money spent, focusing on dollars instead of social impact.
+It is hard to determine, or prove in hard numbers, if the mosquito nets at the cost of a few dollars have avoided any malaria cases and therefore enabled people to harvest their rice instead of spending time in bed.

 All 56 children in the village now can go to school where they live.
 More: school in Fiarenana